Espresso, Cappuccino and More

 Cappuccino: Espresso with foamed milk and containing equal parts espresso, steamed milk and foamed milk.

-Cappuccino chiaro: Cappuccino prepared with more milk (but less than a caffe latte) and is lighter in color.
+Cappuccino chiaro: Cappuccino prepared with more milk (but less than a caffe latte) and lighter in color.

 Caffe' latte: Espresso made with more milk than a cappuccino but only a small amount of foam.
 In Italy it is usually a breakfast drink.